-Email is one of the most frequently used communication tools at UCR, both internally and externally.
-As representatives of UCR, it's important to maintain professionalism in our email communications and aim to follow UCR brand guidelines for email formatting.
+Email is one of the most frequently used internal and external communication tools at UCR.
+As representatives of the university, it's important to maintain professionalism and aim to follow UCR brand guidelines in email communications as frequently as possible.

 Keep Signatures Simple: Don’t get overly complex when formatting your email signature and keep the number of lines to a minimum.